bourumir-wyngs/thaf/README.md

 This small project was inspired by a segmentation fault encountered while using one of the popular tools, and the lack of any readily available tool capable of producing even a simple `genemap` table.

-Sequence boundaries, exon order, and reverse-complementation have been validated against outputs from `gffread`, which unfortunately does not produce a `genemap`.
+Sequence boundaries, exon order, and reverse-complementation have been validated against outputs from `gffread`, which unfortunately does not produce a `genemap`. **thaf** checks for obvious inconsistencies, such as overlapping exons or exons belonging to different strands or chromosomes.

 Unlike `gffread`, **thaf** loads the entire genome into memory.
 As a result, it cannot handle extremely large genomes, such as that of the fern *Tmesipteris oblanceolata* (~160 Gb).
-However, a typical 32 Gb workstation is sufficient for processing the crop and plant genomes we commonly work with, and the simpler algorithm should make the code easier to maintain.
+However, a typical 32 Gb workstation is enough for processing the crop and plant genomes we commonly work with, and the simpler algorithm should make the code easier to maintain.

+We are grateful to the [**rust-bio**](https://crates.io/crates/bio) package, which provides exon overlap detection and reverse-complement functionality.